(10 customer reviews)

 Solution:

-• Use Distilled Water or Rainwater: Always water your Venus flytrap with distilled water, rainwater, or reverse osmosis water.
+• Use Distilled Water or Rainwater: Always water your Venus flytrap plant with distilled water, rainwater, or reverse osmosis water.
 These water types are free from harmful minerals and chemicals that can build up in the soil and damage the plant.

 • Keep Soil Moist: The soil should be consistently moist.
 A good practice is to use a tray with some water, allowing the plant to absorb what it needs.